-These keys permit users to interact with an app based on predefined conditions, such as duration, token spending limits, post frequency, or other app-specific functions.
+These keys permit users to interact with a game based on predefined conditions, such as duration, token spending limits, post frequency, or other functions specific to the smart contract.

 Incorporating session keys into web3 games offers several advantages: